dominicparga/osmgraphing/README.md

 # Build also features licensed under the `GPL-3.0`.
 # Build with GRAPH_DIM=6.
-GRAPH_DIM=6 cargo run --release --features='gpl-3.0' --bin osmgraphing -- --config resources/isle_of_man_2020-03-14/balancing/config.yaml --balancing
+GRAPH_DIM=6 cargo run --release --features='gpl' --bin osmgraphing -- --config resources/isle_of_man_2020-03-14/balancing/config.yaml --balancing

 # After finishing, you may visualize the data
 # (the results-dir, excluding the utc-stamp, is specified in the config)